igorsteinmacher/SL-UTFPR-2021/assignments/aboutProject.md

-# Assignment - Class of Oct-18
+# How is the project structured?!?

 Copy this markdown to your repo under NAU-OSS and fill the gaps according to the details of the project your group is contributing to.